Low price, compact, easy to use potentiostat for cyclic voltammetry

 - Platinum wire counter electrode (0.5 mm diameter)

 - Non-aqueous Ag/Ag+ reference electrode

-Potentiostats are primarily used in electrochemistry to control the potential between the working and reference electrodes.
 The Ossila Potentiostat has been designed specifically for performing cyclic voltammetry.
-Controlled by the included software, the system linearly cycles the applied voltage of the working electrode to create a duck-shaped plot of potential versus current, known as a cyclic voltammogram, the cyclic voltammetry method reveals a number of important electrochemical properties about a material.
+Controlled by the included software, the system linearly cycles the applied voltage at the working electrode to create a duck-shaped plot of potential versus current, known as a cyclic voltammogram.
+This plot reveals a number of important electrochemical properties about a material.

 Measurements which can be taken with the potentiostat include: